Barometric formula: Model equations

-The atmosphere is assumed to be fully mixed up to about 80 km, so $M = M_{0}$ within the region of validity of the equations presented here.
+The atmosphere is assumed to be fully mixed up to about 80 km, so $M = M_0$ within the region of validity of the equations presented here.

 Alternatively, density equations can be derived in the same form as those for pressure, using reference densities instead of reference pressures.

 This model, with its simple linearly segmented temperature profile, does not closely agree with the physically observed atmosphere at altitudes below 20 km.
 From 51 km to 81 km it is closer to observed conditions.

 Derivation

 The barometric formula can be derived using the ideal gas law: